raw-labs/mxcp-project-deployment-template/README.md

 # Create data download script (customize for your source)
 mkdir -p scripts/
 # Create scripts/download_real_data.py for your data source (S3, API, etc.)
-# Docker will run this during build
+# GitHub Actions will run this before the Docker build (no secrets in build)
+# The Docker image will include the prepared data artifacts
 ```

 **Option C: Live API Integration**